gregordr/ImageStore/README.md

 # ImageStore

+ImageStore is a self-hosted photo gallery, that makes Google Photos users feel right at home.

+## Features:
+- Clean and intuitive UI for desktop and mobile browsers
+- Automatic thumbnail and preview creation for faster loading times
+- Fast uploads for both photos and videos
+- Albums to sort your photos into
+- Easily searchable labels
+- Automatic image-tagging

 [Online demo](https://gregordr.github.io/ImageStore/)

 This should give you a feeling of how everything works with some images of cats.
+Or, take a look below:

 To upload your own images, you will of course need to self-host.

 ![preview](https://imgur.com/0yZQ7c7.jpg)

-## Instructions:
+## Installation instructions:

 ### Docker prebuilt images